-The following paragraphs in this section describe the 2020 accounting changes related to the Big Bear Lake outflows for fishery protection required by SWRCB Order 95-4 to reflect the operational change of SCE operations and the impact of related SOD operational procedures in 2020.
+The following paragraph describes the 2020 accounting changes related to the Big Bear Lake outflows for fishery protection required by SWRCB Order 95-4 to reflect the operational change of SCE operations and the impact of related SOD operational procedures in 2020.

 2020 was an abnormal operational year that required changes to the accounting procedures used to allocate the daily Outlet Works Flows and Dam Leakage for fishery protection required by SWRCB Order 95-4.
 Beginning March 3 and throughout the remainder of 2020, SCE was not generating power.
 The only diversions SCE made at their Bear Creek diversion facility were for delivery to Mutual at the Greenspot Forebay.
 The diversions during this period were between zero and 11 cfs.
 This SCE operation limited the amount of SAR water that could be delivered to Mutual.
 Because of the low diversion rates, the assumption was made that SCE did not divert the full flow of Bear Creek and the Outlet Works Flows and Dam Leakage would continue to flow downstream into Seven Oaks Reservoir.
-The Watermaster Committee is trying to get information from SCE to confirm this assumption.
+This operating condition continued in 2022.

-The updated allocation for the condition when SCE is not operational is to determine if Mutual is "fully utilizing" the releases from Seven Oaks Dam.
-If they are "fully utilizing" the SOD releases the amount of the Outlet Works Flows and Dam Leakage would be deducted from Mutual's Lake Account.
-"Fully utilizing" is defined as the condition when Mutual is diverting essentially all of the SOD releases and the amount diverted by SBVWCD and/or flowing past Cuttle Weir is less than the amount of the Outlet Works Flows and Dam Leakage, or if Mutual is also taking delivery of In Lieu Water.
-In 2020, these conditions occurred between May 25 and December 31, and Mutual was considered to be "fully utilizing" the SOD Releases.
+The updated allocation for the condition when SCE was not operational is to determine if Mutual is "fully utilizing" the releases from Seven Oaks Dam.
+If they are "fully utilizing" the SOD releases the amount of the Outlet Works Flows and Dam Leakage (i.e. Fishery Releases) would be deducted from Mutual's Lake Account.
+"Fully utilizing" is defined as the condition when Mutual is diverting and using essentially all of the SOD releases and the amount of the SOD releases diverted by SBVWCD and/or flowing past Cuttle Weir is less than the amount of the Outlet Works Flows and Dam Leakage.